lancemgiles/hex2eeprom/readme.md

 Run the following command:

 `sh /LOCATION/OF/hex2eeprom/hex2eeprom.sh FILENAME` with the location of your `hex2eeprom.sh` file and the name of your `.hex` file WITHOUT the `.hex` part written out.
+If you have aliased the script, you can just run `hex2eeprom FILENAME`

 After the initial setup, as long as the device you are writing to is connected and powered on, that is all you need to do to take a DSP project built with SpinASM and put it on a physical device.